ackerleytng/keypress/design.md

 # Design

-This application has 2 components
+This application has 3 components

-+ The service that manages the API key and a light frontend
++ The service that manages the API key and a light frontend (keypress)
++ A custom expiration time extension mapper ([exp-mapper](https://github.com/ackerleytng/exp-mapper)).
 + A kong plugin, and a database that is part of kong

 ![design.svg](./design.svg)